Vegan Consomme

-Consomé is a Mexican-style broth infused with the fresh flavors of tomatoes, garlic, onion, and chiles.
-Use this versatile recipe as a base for soup or a dip for quesabirria tacos, flautas, tostadas, and more!
+Vegan consomme is a Mexican-style broth infused with the fresh flavors of tomatoes, garlic, onion, and chiles.
+This easy and versatile recipe can be used as a base for soup or a dip for tacos, flautas, tostadas, and more!

 Spoonful of consomé.